Yendall/YouTube-Spam-Classifier/README.md

 #### Table of Contents

-1. [Assumptions]- Asssumptions needing to be met to ensure code will execute
-2. [Explanation of Files] - Explanation of all included files in this package
+1. [Explanation of Files] - Explanation of all included files in this package
-3. [Running The Scripts]
+2. [Running The Scripts]
     * [Running main.py]

 ### Content